WOVNio/WOVN.php/README.en.md

 WOVN.php ships with a diagnostics tool that automatically gathers information for debugging purposes.
 This tool is shippped disabled by default.

 This diagnostics tool is meant for clients running WOVN.php with Apache.
-To enable the Wovn Diagnostics Tool, please uncomment the relevant lines in the `.htaccess` files in your documents root *and* the WOVN.php folder.
+To enable the Wovn Diagnostics Tool, please do the following tasks:

+1. Uncomment the relevant lines in the `.htaccess` files in your documents root *and* the WOVN.php folder.

-The diagnotics tool can then be accessed at `yourwebsite.com/WOVN.php/diagnostics.php`.
+2. Create a `.htpasswd` file by running the command `htpasswd -cB .htpasswd wovn_diagnostics` inside the WOVN.php folder.
+This will create a password for username `wovn_diagnostics`.

+3. Create an empty `wovnphp_diagnostics.html` file inside the WOVN.php folder.

+4. Access the diagnostic tool at `yourwebsite.com/WOVN.php/diagnostics.php`.
+You will need to login using the password created in step 2.

+5. Follow the on screen instructions to get the diagnostic report, which will be written to the `wovnphp_diagnostics.html`.

 Please only enable the diagnostics tool when it is necessary to do so.